 Word of mouth is an important element of peer-to-peer influence.
 Our herd instinct is a powerful force in spreading new ideas, culture, products or behaviour.
 Without visibility a new practice or technology will not spread to the wider population.
-As a result word of mouth (WoM) marketing has grown in importance as businesses have recognised the value of getting people to talk about what they do or what they offer.
-Indeed, it is estimated that WOM is the primary driver of between 20% to 50% of purchase decisions.
+As a result word of mouth (WoM) marketing has grown in importance.
+Businesses have recognised the value of getting people to talk about what they do or what they offer.

 At the same time there are some common misunderstandings about WoM and how it can be used by marketers.

 1. Word of mouth is the most powerful form of social influence: